nv-nikkulkarni/rag/docs/multi-collection-retrieval.md

 ## Prerequisites

 Multi-collection retrieval requires reranking to be enabled.
-The reranker service and environment variables are enabled by default in Docker and HELM deployments.
+The reranker service and environment variables are enabled by default in Docker and Helm deployments.
 Ensure the reranking microservice is deployed and accessible at the configured URL.

 ### For Docker Compose Deployment